Departmental Fiscal Oversight

 - Personnel Action Forms process timely.

-- Purchasing Card Reconciliations performed in accordance with Purchasing Card Policy (PCP) 2.6.
+- Purchasing Card Reconciliations are performed in accordance with Purchasing Card Policy (PCP) 2.6.

 - Unannounced reconciliation of approved petty cash fund in accordance with Cash Receipts Manual (CRM) 604.

 - Monitor internal controls to achieve correct operation and effectiveness (APPM 2.25.5).

 - Achieve appropriate segregation between functions or effective mitigating controls (APPM 2.25.55).
 In an ideal environment, a different employee should perform each of the following major functions:

 - Managerial Review

 - Access to various systems (general ledger, payroll, accounts payable, etc.) are appropriate based on established segregation of duties.

 - Signature authorization within WebApps is appropriate based on established segregation of duties policies.